 The modern version of "Rohingya" in Burmese is ရိုဟင်ဂျာ and this I have found in Burmese versions of reports of the surrender of the Mujahid in 1961, though the word used by Vice Chief of Defence Staff Brigadier Aung Gyi was given in the English-language press at the time as "Rohinja".
 The first use of "Rohingya" in English which I have found was also in 1961, in an article by Seit Twe Maung (see below).
 The Muslim scholar Tahir Ba Tha first started to use the word "Rohingya" in his essays and other publications only in 1963.

-In most cases, words based on "Rohang" have a common etymological source, which is the Bengali word for Arakan which is "Rohang".
+In most cases, these terms have a common etymological source - the Bengali word for Arakan which is "Rohang".
 This is not always recognised or acknowledged.
 In some cases, another meaning is attributed to the word used, or the Bengali word "Rohang" meaning Arakan is said to be derived originally from other historical sources.